 I just watched the service in the Great Hall of the Supreme Court for Ruth Bader Ginsberg.
 She lays in state on the Lincoln Catafalque, the platform built to hold the casket of Abraham Lincoln after his assassination.
-What an honor for her, since this hasn’t been done for a Supreme Court Justice since the death of William Howard Taft, and the honor has never been bestowed upon a woman.
+This honor hasn’t been given to a Supreme Court Justice since the death of William Howard Taft, and has never been bestowed upon a woman.

 As I listened to Rabbi Holtzblatt chant the 23rd Psalm, Adonai Roi — a traditional Jewish song of mourning — in Hebrew and English, I marveled at the wonder of our country.
 A place where the right to practice your religion was at the heart of people who came early to our shores.
 How beautiful that we could honor this amazing force of nature, Ruth Bader Ginsberg, with her Jewish traditions, even though that very religion, was one of the stumbling blocks when she went to find a job.